KacperKubara/distython/README.md

 # heterogeneous_dist_metrics
-Implementation of state-of-the-art distance metrics from research papers which can handle mixed-type data and missing values At the moment, only HEOM is tested and fully working.
-VDM has been released as an alpha version, but it needs further tests to ensure about correct functionality.
+Implementation of state-of-the-art distance metrics from research papers which can handle mixed-type data and missing values.
+At the moment, HEOM and VDM are tested and working.
+VDM has been released recently so please report bugs, if any.
 Please feel free to help and contribute to the project as there is a lack of existing implementations of hetergeneous distance metrics.
 # Installation
 Clone the repository with `git clone`.